erankan/SpotifyRecommendation/README.md

 **Data files**

-    The data we used in our project.
+    The data we crawl in our project. data_set_song.csv the dataset from kaggle we used to match songs.

 **spotify_crawler.py**